 Lower Priority:

-• Creative Writing majors who have completed the prerequsites (ENGL 283, 284, 383, and 384) and are graduating in three or more quarters.
+- Creative Writing majors who have completed the prerequisites (ENGL 283, 284, 383, and 384) and are graduating in three or more quarters.

 Other priority considerations:

-• Students that have the same priority will be added in the order in which they made their request.
+- Students in high priority and priority groups will be added in the order which they made their request.
 Fill out the form as soon as possible to increase your chances at being added to the workshop(s) of your choice.
+Students in lower priority will be added on a first-come, first-served basis, as registration is not as urgent.

-Once results are organized, the HAS English department liaison will begin registering and holding spots for students.
+Once results are organized in priority order, the HAS English department liaison will begin registering and holding spots for students.

 Students will always be individually emailed with their registration status.
 Possible registration statuses include: